cr0wst/making-faces/README.md

 ## How to use with Yale Faces

 This repo does not contain the images used in the slides.
-I recommend the Yal Face Database.
+I recommend the Yale Face Database.

 ### Clone the Repository